lsst/dp0-3_lsst_io/data-products-dp0-3/table-access-and-queries.rst

 Unpopulated columns
 ~~~~~~~~~~~~~~~~~~~

-At present, there are a number of unpopulated columns in the DP0.3 tables, as listed here:
+Due to time constraints, there are at present a number of unpopulated columns in the DP0.3 tables, as listed here:

 `DiaSource` : ``ra_dec_Cov``